Littlehampton: Rugby Union

 Littlehampton Rugby Club plays in the Sussex Intermediate League, National Level 10, after promotion at the end of the 2010–11 season.
 Most games are played on Saturday or Sunday afternoon, either at The Littlehampton Academy or in the West/East Sussex area.
 The club is also involved in the local community, including the carnival, bonfire night, dragon boat racing and other charitable events.

-Hockey

-Having been established over 100 years ago, Littlehampton Hockey Club is one of the oldest hockey clubs in England.
-In 1999 became the first club in the history of Sussex Hockey to win the Sussex Open Premier League while remaining undefeated all season.